AndroidIDEOfficial/androidide-tools/README.md

 -m   Manifest file URL.
 Defaults to 'manifest.json' in 'androidide-build-tools' GitHub repository.

 For testing purposes:
 -a   CPU architecture.
-Extracted using 'uname -i' by default.
+Extracted using 'uname -m' by default.
 -p   Package manager.
 Defaults to 'pkg'.
--u   Use sudo whenever necessary [sudo].
-Not specified by default.
 -l   Name of curl package that will be installed before starting installation process.
 Defaults to 'libcurl'.

 -h   Prints this message.